microsoft/ebpf-for-windows/README.md

 Other hooks and helpers are generically applicable and the intent is to support them for eBPF programs.

-Similarly, the eBPF for Windows project supports [Libbpf APIs](https://github.com/libbpf/libbpf) to provide source code compatibility for applications that interact with eBPF programs.
+Similarly, the eBPF for Windows project exposes [Libbpf APIs](https://github.com/libbpf/libbpf) to provide source code compatibility for applications that interact with eBPF programs.

 ### 3. Will eBPF work with HyperVisor-enforced Code Integrity (HVCI)?